ThatAkani/List-of-Programs/README.md

 ## List

 ### Programs
+[Microsoft Office](https://www.office.com/) - Microsoft Office is a family of client software, server software, and services developed by Microsoft.

  [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/) - free and open-source web browser

  [Discord](https://discordapp.com/) - All-in-one voice and text chat for gamers that's free, secure, and works on both your desktop and phone.